ONE-F-M/one_fm/README.md

 - MariaDB 10.6 or above
 - Node V16
 - Redis
-- Local installation of Frappe and ERPNext
+- Local installation of Frappe, ERPNext, Wiki, Payments, LMS, HRMS, Twilio Integration, One-Wiki, One-LMS, helpdesk, One-FM-Website, One-FM-Password-Management

 ### Package installation
 Execute the following command on your terminal in the frapp-bench directory to get and install OneFm app